 5. Cane Corso

-Cane Corsos and Cane Corso mixes are fairly common in shelters, so you do not need to shell out a bunch of money for a puppy.
+Cane Corsos and Cane Corso mixes are fairly common in shelters, making them one of the least expensive dog breeds as you won’t have to shell out a bunch of money for a puppy.
 Cane Corsos are large, strong, and intelligent dogs.
 They need training and a job to do.
 The Cane Corso is very loving and loyal to its family but will require socialization to ensure that they do not become aggressive.
 A firm and experienced dog owner is best for a Cane Corso.
 It is also important to note that, while they love their families, Cane Corsos do not generally like strangers.

 Chihuahuas are little dogs with huge personalities.
 They are smart and enjoy learning.
 They also love to be close to their family and will follow you around all day.
 They do not like to be left alone so isn’t a good choice for a family who is gone all day.
 The Chihuahua is not a good choice for a home with young children due to their tiny size.
 They should also always be watched around other dogs as the Chihuahua can be aggressive, even with larger dogs.
 The good thing about their tiny dimensions is you won’t have to spend a ton of money on food for your Chihuahua.